lincolnturner/gspreadsheet_fdw/README.md

 * Sensible type awareness, at least numeric versus text
 * Handle quals properly, i.e find out what pg emits and what gdata understand (Example: `name LIKE 'Blog%'` emits `name~~'Blog%'` which gdata API doesn't understand)
-* Some sort of sane authentication that doesn't involve google passwords in the data catalog!
+* Some sort of sane authentication that doesn't involve Google passwords in the data catalog!